mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-common-sequence/index.md

 Start from `(2,4)` and finish at top left corner.
 return `0` for any value that's beyond the _left_ or _bottom_ edges of the grid.

+> My confusion originated from the fact that I was coding from one approach, but trying to fix my code based on another approach.

 ## Approach One Code